shantammittal/cowinSlotAlert/README.md

 - Java 11
 - Maven 3.+
+- Windows, Mac

 #FAQ
  What this app does ?

-- It Alerts you by making a sound once the slot is available.
-In this case it plays a youtube video.
+- It alerts you by playing a video on your machine.

  Rationale behind the app ?